CedricBeaulac/FAE/README.md

 - `FPCA.py`: code for implementing the functional principal component analysis (FPCA) with regularly spaced functional data.
 - `Functions.py`: the self-defined functions used for running the existing and proposed methods implemented.
 - `Plotting.py`: code for creating the plots displayed in the manuscript.
-- `Read_ElNino_Data.py`: code for importing and pre-processing the El Nino data sets in the manuscript.
+- `Read_ElNino_Data.py`: code for importing and pre-processing the El Nino data set in the manuscript.
 - `Read_Sim_Data.py`: code for importing and pre-processing the simulation data sets in the manuscript.